 - Compatible Browser: Google Chrome or Microsoft Edge

-- ID: UOW student card, UOW College student card, Passport or Australian Driver Licence (Note: If you are using a passport or Australian driver's license, the name and photo need to be clearly visible to be captured by the webcam.
+- ID: UOW student card, UOW College student card, passport or Australian driver licence (Note: If you are using a passport or Australian driver licence, the name and photo need to be clearly visible to be captured by the webcam.
 However other personal details such as licence/passport numbers, date of birth, addresses and card numbers should be covered/masked so these details are not visible and cannot be captured by the webcam.

 - A quiet place to complete your exam

 You can find a more detailed checklist on preparing for your final exams here.

 Proctorio has a very low bandwidth requirement: 0.092 - 0.244 Mbps.
 This is well below ADSL1 speeds and should not impact significantly on your internet.

 Students who don’t have access to Wi-Fi, a place to study, a computer, or who don’t have a webcam/microphone and have an online invigilated exam may be able to request equipment or seek other IT support.

 If you are unable to sit your exams at home (e.g. you do not have an adequate workspace), please complete the Request for Support in Exams Form as soon as possible prior to your exam.